Superalgos/Superalgos/README.md

 ## 3. Install Node Dependencies

-**IMPORTANT:** Make sure that you are running an updated version of node greater than version 12 and npm greater than version 5.
-You can check which version you have by typing `node -v` and `npm -v` into a command prompt or terminal.
-If your version numbers are below these, you can update your installation by following the instructions outlined in the "Node JS Installation" step above.

 **A.** After the Superalgos directory has been installed, the final step of installation is to set up the necessary node dependencies.

 **B.** In the same command prompt or terminal you just used, type the following command: